Natural Flea and Tick Prevention for Dogs: A Comprehensive Guide

 2. What is the best natural flea and tick treatment for dogs?

-The best natural flea and tick treatment for dogs often
+What is the best natural flea and tick treatment for dogs

 3. How do I keep fleas and ticks off my dog naturally?